didier-wenzek/odist/README.md

     let par_range n m = Col.of_range 0 (n-1) |> cores.distribute |> flatmap (chunk m)
     par_range 4 25000000 |> sum_square_of_evens

-Underneath, two abstractions hand by hand : collections and reducers.
+Underneath, two abstractions work hand by hand : collections and reducers.
-Collections provide the content and reducers the rules to fold this content.
+Collections provide the content and reducers the rules to fold such content.
 Hence a collection is only defined by the ability to fold its content using a reducer which provides:
 - an empty aggregate,
 - a function to inject one item into an aggregate,